FrendsPlatform/Frends.PowerShell/README.md

 ### PowerShell.RunCommand

-Execute a single PowerShell command
+Execute a single PowerShell command with parameters, the Task fails when a terminating error is encountered or an error is thrown

 #### Input